alinardgz10/alinardgz10/README.md

-- 👋 Hi, I’m @alinardgz10
+- 👋 Hi, I’m @alinardgz10.
-- 👀 I’m interested in ...
+- 👀 I’m interested in getting better at coding.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java Script.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alinardgz10/alinardgz10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.